hawkinx/shared/S3_buckets_object_lifecycling_and_Crossplane.md

 #### S3 is not just object storage, it includes fairly sophisticated storage lifecycling functions to manage data transition between storage classes

 There are multiple storage classes available, ranging from standard S3 with the highest cost, through various classes with combinations of less frequent access, longer latency and retrieval times, and single zone storage, optimised for various use cases.
 AWS sometimes describe this in terms of 'hot' versus 'cold' storage.
-Typical use cases would be *S3 One Zone* single zone storage for high volume non-critical data and *S3 Glacier Deep Archive* for data required to be archived for compliance reasons but typically never accessed again - with a retrieval time measured in hours it is probably not suitable for disaster recovery.
+Common use cases would be *S3 One Zone* single zone storage for high volume non-critical data and *S3 Glacier Deep Archive* for data required to be archived for compliance reasons but typically never accessed again - with a retrieval time measured in hours it is probably not suitable for disaster recovery.
 Expiration and deletion of objects can also be managed as part of storage lifecycling.

 There is also an option - *S3 Intelligent-Tiering* - where for a monthly fee objects that have not been accessed after predefined time intervals are moved to lower cost storage tiers.
 If accessed, objects are returned to the standard storage tier where the countdown restarts.